go-xlan/yaml-go-edit/README.md

-# goyamlv3up
+# yaml-go-edit

-use yaml in golang. modify the yaml field with golang. edit the yaml content with golang. search the yaml node in golang.
+modify the yaml field with golang. edit the yaml content with golang. search the yaml node in golang.